d3-inc/marketplace-widget/packages/marketplace-widget/README.md

 - `yarn dev` - to run the consumer app using the widget
 - `yarn watch:widget` - to run the widget in watch mode.
 This will show the real time changes in the test app

-If you want to test the widget locally, you can do so by cloning this repo and running the test app, which is using latest version of the widget
+To test the widget locally, you can do so by cloning this repo and running the test app, which is using latest version of the widget.

 - create a .env file in the `packages/widget-test-app`
 - copy the env variables from `.env.example` file to `packages/widget-test-app/.env`